 As global financial markets move up and down, the value and returns of your super and investments may also change in the short term.

 While this can be concerning, history shows that markets rise over time.
-So it’s important to carefully consider before making any changes to your investment strategy.
+So it’s important to avoid knee-jerk reactions, keep your long-term savings and investment goals in mind and carefully consider before making any changes to your investment strategy.

 It’s understandable at times like these that some members think about changing how their money is invested.
 As this chart shows, the long-term trend across major investment types is positive, with shares experiencing more volatility but generating higher returns than more conservative options such as cash.